 The concepts that young readers learn in preschool, kindergarten and first grade will provide a strong foundation for them as they master more complicated texts in the school years to come.
 These most basic skills are vital to their future success as readers.
 Unfortunately, many students do not develop a robust toolbox of strategies when they are young, and they then can fall behind when texts become more sophisticated and content-heavy.
 In order to succeed in the upper elementary years and beyond, students need to learn critical reading skills and strategies when they are young.
-The older a student is, the more challenging it is to close the gap and remediate reading instruction.
+The older a student becomes, the more challenging it can be to close the gap and remediate reading instruction.

 In first grade students need to learn: